rdkcentral/rdk-halif-test-device_settings/docs/pages/dsHost/ds-host_L3_TestProcedure.md

 #### Acceptance Criteria - test01

-The temperature is noted to be increasing once placed in the heat chamber, or location to increase the temperature.
+The temperature is noted to be increasing once placed in the heat chamber or location to increase the temperature.

 #### Expected Results - test01